Operator Shifting for Noisy Elliptic Systems: Warm-up: Deterministic Right-Hand Side

-Recall our assumptions that $\truMat \in \pdcone$ and that $\sampMat$ is sampled from a distribution $\matDist$ such that $\sampMat \in \pdcone$ almost surely.
-For ease of explanation, we will make a number of assumptions in this section that we will later discard.
-For now, suppose that \begin{enumerate} \item We know the right hand side $\rhs$ a priori. \item We only consider the $L^2$ error norm, i.e., $\normMat = \id$, and simply write $\errId{\cdot}$ for the $L^2$ error $\err{\cdot}{\id}$. \end{enumerate} Supposing the above, operator augmentation functions by attempting to find a good choice of augmentation factor $\augFac$ such that the error.
+Let us suppose that $\sampMat \sim \truMatDist$ satisfies the conditions outlined in the previous section.
+A substantial amount of the theory in the subsequent sections is simply a generalization of the case where $\rhs$ is a deterministic vector.
+We also only consider the $L^2$ error norm for now, i.e., $\normMat = \id$, and simply write $\errId{\cdot}$ for the $L^2$ error $\err{\cdot}{\id}$.
+We hope these simplified assumptions will help us easily communicate the core idea of the proof we use in the subsequent sections.

+Supposing the above, operator shifting operates by finding a good choice of shift factor $\augFac$ to minimize error.
 Indeed, the choice of $\augFac$ we would like to make is the minimizer of the error,

 In particular, note that under the choice of 1-parameter family in \cref{eq:opAug}, the error functional becomes a quadratic in $\augFac$,

 Hence, the optimal choice of $\augFac$ is given by

 And under this optimal choice of $\optAugFac$, we see a reduction of error given by